The project provides a systematic comparison of different approaches to digital policy.

 The project’s aim is to discover under what conditions the digitalisation strategies can support the commitment of the relevant actors and the steering of digitalisation at the state level.

-- Prof. Ursula Münch (Akademie für Politische Bildung/previously bidt director)
+- Prof. Dr. Ursula Münch (Akademie für Politische Bildung/previously bidt director)